PremiumDataStore/GDrive-Index-X/README.md

 ## Audio & Video

-* Poster for Video is added as default.
+* Poster for video is added as default.
 * Fetch Video Poster from Google Drive, uses default if none available.

 ## Search Limitations